Guten Appetit! Eating with Austrians

 Austrians take their food seriously and this dedication shows in their gastronomic rituals.

-When having a meal as a group, it is polite to wish one another 'Guten Appetit' or 'Mahlzeit'.
-Mahlzeit literally means 'mealtime' and is also used as a general greeting around midday, when one can assume that most people are about to have lunch.
-At traditional restaurants, especially in the countryside, it is considered polite to greet other punters with a hearty 'Mahlzeit'.
+When having a meal as a group, it is polite to wish one another "Guten Appetit" or "Mahlzeit".
+The word "Mahlzeit" literally means "mealtime" and is also used as a general greeting around midday, when one can assume that most people are about to have lunch.
+At traditional restaurants, especially in the countryside, it is also considered polite to greet other punters with a hearty "Mahlzeit".